Helloween: Steady line-up (2005–2016)

 2005 saw yet another line-up change, following the "Rabbits on the Run" tour, as it became apparent that Helloween and Stefan Schwarzmann did not share the same musical vision.
 As further noted by the band, he had some trouble performing fast drum parts, so he was replaced by Daniel Löble, the former drummer of German metal band Rawhead Rexx.
-A change in record company also followed as they inked a deal with German label SPV.
+A change in record company also followed as they signed a deal with German label SPV.
 Any fears that what had now become a revolving door of band members would affect the quality of their new album were laid to rest as Helloween's new studio album, titled Keeper of the Seven Keys – The Legacy, was released on 28 October 2005 in Germany and 8 November in the US to commercial and critical acclaim.
 The album had a pre-release single, "Mrs. God", as well as a video for the track.
 The track "Light the Universe" was released as a single on 22 November, featuring Candice Night of Blackmore's Night on guest vocals.
 She also appears in the video clip for that track.